Exclusive: Trump plans executive order to punish arms trade with Iran - sources

 “We’ve been very successful in spite of what the world said would happen,” he added, saying U.S. sanctions had drastically reduced Iran’s financial resources.

-Reporting By Arshad Mohammed and Michelle Nichols; Additional reporting by Steve Holland; Editing by Mary Milliken and Grant McCool
+Reporting By Arshad Mohammed and Michelle Nichols; Additional reporting by Steve Holland and Matt Spetalnick@; Editing by Mary Milliken and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.